schaechinger/internetmarke/README.md

 ### Addresses

-Addresses can be passed in `SimpleAddress` format that is flat and does not contain the structure for the backend services.
+Addresses can be passed in `SimpleAddress` format which is flat and does not contain the structure for the backend services.
 This will be used to generate the final address objects